Tanjin Tisha: Background and career

 Tisha was born to Abdul Kashem (d.
 2022).

-Tisha started her career through fashion shoot and ramp modelling in 2011.
+She started her career through fashion shoot and ramp modeling in 2011.
 Tisha first modeled in an advertising campaign of Robi directed by Amitabh Reza Chowdhury in 2012.
 That was the turning point of her career.
-She walked in ramp for Tresemme Fashion Show at Bangabandhu International Conference Centre on 18 September 2015.
+She walked the ramp for Tresemme Fashion Show at Bangabandhu International Conference Centre on 18 September 2015.
 She renewed her contract with Infinix for 2022.

-Personal life

-Tisha learned dancing in her childhood but her family stopped it for her education.
-She completed her HSC from Siddhesshori Girls High School and College.